welkineins/vscode-astyle/README.md

 - `astyle.astylerc`: specify path of astylerc file. ${workspaceRoot} is supported to enable using different astyle file between projects. e.g. '${workspaceRoot}/.vscode/astylerc'. (default: null, lookup astylerc in original order of astyle)
 - `astyle.cmd_options`: array of command line options for astyle.
 (You should avoid conflicted options) For example: `["--indent=tab", "--break-blocks"]`
+- `astyle.max_buffer_multipler`: multiplier to indicate how large an output buffer to allocate for the transformed source code file after Astyle processes it. (default: 2, assumes most formatting/whitespace expansion will result in less than a 2x increase in file size).
 - `astyle.additional_languages`: array of additional languages to use astyle as code formatter.
 For example: `["haxe"]`.
 (You don't have to enable the language in astyle config)

 ## FAQ